 - How do I get to coffee hour?

 - What is the difference between Rite I and Rite II?

-The 7:45 a.m. service is a quiet, reflective service without music.
-The 9:00 a.m. service tends to less formal practice and draws more families and children, while the 11:00 a.m. service may include more ceremonial practices and traditional choral music by the adult choir.
+The 8:00 a.m. service is a quiet, reflective service without music.
+The 10:00 a.m. worship serves both families and those interested in more ceremonial practices.
+Music by our children's choristers and adult choir is provided at the 10:00 a.m. service.
 Learn more about our Worship Services.

 Can I receive communion?

 All who seek God and are drawn by Christ are welcome to receive Holy Communion.
 (Gluten free wafers are available, if desired.)

 What if I do not wish to receive communion and merely want a blessing?

 Cross your arms in front of your chest when you kneel (or stand) at the communion rail.
 The priest will simply give you a blessing.

 How does communion work?
 Do I drink from the cup, does the priest dip the wafer for me, or can I dip it myself?